opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/deployment/deployment_eventfunctions/deploymentpackage.rst

 Building a deployment package
 -----------------------------

-Deployment packages can be built using gradle or maven.
+Deployment packages can be built using maven.

-Following snippets show how to build JAR Package with dependencies using maven or a ZIP package with gradle.
+Following snippets show how to build JAR Package with dependencies using maven.

 See full code in :github_repo_master:`doc-sample-deploy <sample-doc/doc-sample-deploy>`